drBenway/pixi-vn-wiki/start/choices.md

 * `label`: The [label](/start/labels#label) which will be called when the player chooses the option.
 * `type`: The way the [label will be called](/start/labels#run-a-label).
 It can be `call` or `jump`.
 Default is `call`.
 * `props`: The properties that will be passed to the label.
 Default is `{}`.

+This class is only intended to give you information about a choice, it is up to you to call the label.

+In practice this means that after you get the list of choices through the `getChoiceMenuOptions` function, you will have to call the label using the [`callLabel`](/start/labels.md#call-a-label) or [`jumpLabel`](/start/labels.md#jump-to-a-label) function.

+### Choice Menu Option Close

+In addition to `ChoiceMenuOption` there is also another class `ChoiceMenuOptionClose` that allows you to create a closing option.
+Its operation consists in closing the menu of choices and continuing with the [steps](/start/labels.md), without having to call any [label](/start/labels.md#label).

+`ChoiceMenuOptionClose` is a class which has as parameters:

+* `text`: The text that will be displayed in the choice menus.

+This class is only intended to give you information about a choice, it is up to you to close the choice menu using the [`closeChoiceMenu`](#close-th-choice-menu) function.

 ## Set a choice menu